smartmind-team/thanosql-docs/docs/en/tutorials/thanosql_ml/classification/image_classification.md

 <div class="admonition warning">
    <h4 class="admonition-title">Tutorial Precautions</h4>
    <ul>
-      <li>The image classification model can be used to predict one target value (Target, Category) from one image.</li>
+      <li>The image classification model can be used to predict one target value(Target, Category) from one image.</li>
       <li>Both a column representing the image path and a column representing the target value of the image must exist.</li>
-      <li>The base model of the corresponding image classification model (<code>CONVNEXT</code>) uses GPU.
+      <li>The base model of the corresponding image classification model(<code>CONVNEXT</code>) uses GPU.
 Depending on the size and the batch size of the model used, GPU memory may be insufficient.
 In this case, try using a smaller model or reducing the batch size of the model.</li>
    </ul>
 </div>

-## __0. Prepare Dataset and Model__
+## __0. Prepare Dataset__

 As mentioned in the [ThanoSQL Workspace](https://docs.thanosql.ai/en/getting_started/how_to_use_ThanoSQL/#5-thanosql-workspace), you must create an API token and run the query below to execute the query of ThanoSQL.